Effective date: April 29, 2019

 Your Data Protection Rights under the General Data Protection Regulation (GDPR)

-If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
-XR Safety Initiative aims to take reasonable steps to allow you to correct, amend, delete or limit the use of your Personal Data.
+If you are a European Economic Area (EEA) resident, you have certain data protection rights.
+XR Safety Initiative aims to take reasonable steps to allow you to correct, amend, delete or limit your personal data use.

 In certain circumstances, you have the following data protection rights: